academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 What it changes is the glyphs for the exact weights that are requested from Google.
 It is a performance enhancement; don't download what is not needed.

+= Help - I've messed up the API key and now it won't work =

+You can reset the key by blanking it out on the settings page.
+By deactivating and reactivating the plugin, the default shared key will be added back in.

 == Screenshots ==

 1.
 2.

 == Changelog ==

+= Version 1.5.0 =
+* Now defaults to shared browser API key.
+You can still use your own if you wish.

 = Version 1.4.6 =
 * New fallback font families (676): "Halant", "Hind", "Kalam", "Karma", "Khand", "Laila", "Rajdhani", "Rozha One", "Sarpanch", "Slabo 13px", "Slabo 27px", "Teko", "Vesper Libre"